 Councilmember Leventhal believes strongly in using the power of government to solve problems, and there is no problem more compelling for government than the circumstances of those who have the least.
 Second, but no less important to Councilmember Leventhal is delivering a “Government that Works” to the residents of Montgomery County.
 He has sought to instill a culture of customer service across county government that is focused on producing tangible results for residents and giving them more access to the services their taxes pay for.

-As chairman of the Health and Human Services Committee, Councilmember Leventhal supports and oversees programs for Montgomery County's neediest residents: the elderly, the sick, the poor, the homeless, the mentally ill, and abused and abandoned children.
-He has developed a variety of comprehensive programs to address the concerns of this population, including:
+Since 2002, Councilmember Leventhal has chaired the Council’s Health and Human Services (HHS) committee and in that time, he has made advocating for those with the least his personal mission.
+As chairman of the HHS committee, he supports and oversees programs for Montgomery County's neediest residents: the elderly, the sick, the poor, the homeless, the mentally ill, and abused and abandoned children.
+During his time in office, he has championed a number of programs to help those who can’t always help themselves, including:

-- The County's Green Buildings legislation protects and improves the environment by requiring privately-constructed buildings over 10,000 square feet to be LEED certified, and county-constructed buildings to achieve a LEED-silver or equivalent rating.
+- The County's Green Buildings legislation – protects and improves the environment by requiring privately-constructed buildings over 10,000 square feet to be LEED certified, and county-constructed buildings to achieve a LEED-silver or equivalent rating.